ray-project/ray/doc/source/serve/production.md

     8
 ```

-Once we're finished, we can close the Python interpreter by running `quit()` and terminate the Ray cluster by typing `ctrl-C` int the terminal running `serve run`.
+Once we're finished, we can close the Python interpreter by running `quit()` and terminate the Ray cluster by typing `ctrl-C` into the terminal running `serve run`.
 This will tear down the deployments and then the cluster.

 (serve-in-production-config-file)=